lijianweizhuwei/CMPT886/project/index.md

 ## An introductory example showing the target of our project
 ### [Hybrid Type Legalization Model](https://github.com/lijianweizhuwei/CMPT886/blob/master/file/hybird.pdf)
 We learned such a model to choose the best type of legalization.
-A type legalization decision is in essence a graph coloring problem of a DAG.
+A type legalization decision is in essence a graph coloring problem of a DAG `Directed Acyclic Graph`.

 Each node in the DAG which represents an operation can be legalized in one of several ways; these are the colors of the graph.